Skip to main content

 If needed, you can swap the order of the two text sources by clicking the swap button between them.

-When Ignore headers & footers is enabled (default), changes in headers and footers are ignored.
-This is usually preferred, as headers and footers are often less relevant in legal document comparisons.
+• Ignore headers & footers (default: enabled) - Excludes changes in headers and footers, which are often not relevant in legal comparisons.

 Once you’ve selected your text sources and (optionally) adjusted the comparison settings, you’re ready to run the comparison.